 This post may contain affiliate links.

 Come discover fourteen activities to strengthen hand eye coordination for toddlers and preschoolers.
 All of these hands-on hand eye coordination activities feature play-based learning!

 It’s important for young kids to develop hand-eye coordination.
 These skills help us write, lace, pour, throw/catch, and so much more.

-Each of the activities featured below will help your preschoolers strengthen this skill through play.
+Each of the eye hand coordination activities featured below will help your preschoolers strengthen this skill through play.

 Flower Eye-Hand Coordination Activity | Preschoolers will strengthen their motor skills and hand-eye coordination as they scoop beads into shaped ice cube trays.
 The OT Toolbox